RAG-VisualRec: An Open Resource for Vision- and Text-Enhanced Retrieval-Augmented Generation in Recommendation: Introduction

-\item \textit{Open Resource, Rich Annotations, Audiovisual\,+\,Text Data.} We openly release a multimodal corpus that aligns all 9,724 movies in \textsc{MovieLens-Latest} with the 3,751 trailers available in the public \textsc{MMTF-14K} collection.
-Each trailer is supplied with two families of pre-extracted visual descriptors—(i) CNN-based frame embeddings and (ii) aesthetic-style features—stored under both \textsc{Average} and \textsc{Median} aggregation schemes; our experiments use the \emph{CNN / Average} variant, but the other representations can be loaded by toggling a single flag.
-The package also includes the block-level and i-vector audio descriptors shipped with \textsc{MMTF-14K} (not exploited in the current study but ready for future work).
-Every movie is further enriched with a GPT-4o–generated plot synopsis and an accompanying chain-of-thought rationale, providing rich textual context for retrieval-augmented generation. \item \textit{LLM Data Augmentation, Cold-Start, Metadata Enrichment.} We develop LLM-driven data augmentation strategies specifically designed to address sparse metadata and cold-start problems.
-Our methods use GPT-4o to systematically generate semantically rich and highly detailed item descriptions from limited initial metadata, substantially enhancing the quality of multimodal embeddings and improving recommendation robustness in low-information and long-tail scenarios.
-Both the original and augmented textual data are encoded using three distinct embedding models—OpenAI, Llama, and Sentence Transformers—ensuring diverse and complementary representations.
+\begin{itemize}[leftmargin=1.1em] \item \textbf{Dataset layer (multimodal alignment + augmentation).} We align 9{,}724 titles from \textsc{MovieLens-Latest} with the 3{,}751 trailers available in the public \textsc{MMTF-14K} collection, enabling joint study of interaction data and item-side multimodal content.
+Each trailer is shipped with multiple pre-extracted feature families (e.g., CNN-based frame embeddings and aesthetic-style descriptors) under both \textsc{Average} and \textsc{Median} aggregation schemes; our experiments use the \emph{CNN / Average} variant, while other representations are enabled via a single configuration flag.
+The package also includes the block-level and i-vector \emph{audio} descriptors provided by \textsc{MMTF-14K} (not exploited in the current study but retained as a ready-to-use modality for follow-up work).
+To mitigate sparse metadata (e.g., only title/genres/tags) and strengthen cold-start coverage on the item side, we additionally provide GPT-4o--generated plot synopses and rationales that can be embedded and retrieved as textual evidence.